PeterWaher/IoTGateway/Script/Waher.Script/README.md

 | `.<>`      | Not Equal to (element-wise)       | `a .<> b`          |
 | `.!=`      | Not Equal to (element-wise)       | `a .!= b`          |

-**Note*:: Element-wise variant of operators only exist for equality or non-equality operators, since these are also defined when comparing encapsulating objects such as sets, vectors, arrays, matrices, etc.
+**Note**: Element-wise variant of operators only exist for equality or non-equality operators, since these are also defined when comparing encapsulating objects such as sets, vectors, arrays, matrices, etc.

+**Note 2**: If regular expressions contain named groups, variables with the corresponding names will be set to the contents of the corresponding groups if the regular expression matches the string.

 ### Membership operators